Shaping Collaborations with Algorithms: How Agency and Heterogeneity Criteria Influence Team Formation and Outcomes: Methodology

-In this subsection, we provide details of the recommendation system and algorithms employed in this study.
-The research team developed this system to facilitate data collection and the proposed experimental conditions.
+Figure \ref{fig:study-outline} presents the main study outline.
+For each experimental session, we invited participants to Zoom meetings and asked them to keep their cameras off and microphones muted.
+The research team developed the `My Dream Team' recommender system to facilitate data collection and conduct the proposed experimental conditions.
 The system was implemented using \textit{Django} and \textit{Python}.
-We created accounts for each one of the participants, and they logged in using their web browsers.
+We created accounts for each participant and sent the login instructions to their email addresses provided during registration.